MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Authoritative servers

-When replying to an SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME or
+When replying to a SVCB query, authoritative DNS servers SHOULD return A, AAAA, and SVCB records (as well as any relevant CNAME or
 {{!DNAME=RFC6672}} records) in the Additional Section for any in-bailiwick SvcDomainNames.